 Last spring she and another student travelled with Dr. Young to Taiwan where they presented research at the Pan Pacific Symposium on Stem Cells and Cancer Research.
-That trip, as well as her Study Abroad mission this summer to Peru, where she volunteered in a clinic, has raised her interest in international healthcare as career.
+That trip, as well as her Study Abroad mission last summer to Peru, where she volunteered in a clinic, has raised her interest in international healthcare as career.

 After graduating, she’s considering going for an MD/PhD.

 “I can honestly say that the Keck Center has allowed me to grow in ways I could not have foreseen,” she says.
 “It has not only shaped me as a scientist, but has allowed me to grow into a more devoted student and compassionate person.”